stefan6419846/pip-licenses/CONTRIBUTING.md

 3. Create a new venv environment.
 4. Install package for development via `make setup` .
     * Dependencies are managed by [pip-tools](https://pypi.org/project/pip-tools/).
-    * If you want to add dependency packages for development, edit [dev-requirements.in](https://github.com/raimon49/pip-licenses/blob/master/dev-requirements.in) file and run `make update-depends` .
+    * If you want to add dependency packages for development, edit the `dev` extra file and run `make update-depends` .
     * When you want to install the code under development, run `make local-install` .

 ## Implementation and testing

 * `pip-licenses` always measures code coverage for code quality.
-If you implement the new feature, please also write unit test in [test\_piplicenses.py](https://github.com/raimon49/pip-licenses/blob/master/test_piplicenses.py).
+If you implement the new feature, please also write unit test.
     * Tests can be run with `make test` .
 * Code conventions follow the [PEP 8](https://www.python.org/dev/peps/pep-0008/).
     * You can format the code by running `make lint` .